-Revelation 7:1 Commentary: When will These Four Angels Act?
+Revelation 7 Commentary: When do the Four Angels of the Four Winds Act?

-Revelation 7:3-8 Commentary: The Preservation of the 144,000 and the Escape of First Century Jewish Christians to Pella . . .
+A Full Preterist View and Commentary of Revelation 7:3-8: The Preservation of the 144,000 and the Escape of First Century Jewish Christians to Pella . . .

 9After this I looked and there before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and in front of the Lamb.
 They were wearing white robes and were holding palm branches in their hands.
 10And they cried out in a loud voice: “Salvation belongs to our God, who sits on the throne, and to the Lamb.”
 11All the angels were standing around the throne and around the elders and the four living creatures.
 They fell down on their faces before the throne and worshipped God, 12saying: “Amen!
 Praise and glory and wisdom and thanks and honor and power and strength be to our God for ever and ever.
 Amen!”
 13Then one of the elders asked me, “These in white robes—who are they, and where did they come from?”
 14I answered, “Sir, you know.”
 And he said, “These are they who have come out of the great tribulation; they have washed their robes and made them white in the blood of the Lamb.

-Revelation 7:14 Commentary: What was the Great Tribulation and Who are Those Who came out of It?
+A Preterist View and Commentary of Revelation 7:14: What was the Great Tribulation and Who are Those Who came out of It?